 Registration details to follow - email now to reserve your spot!

 Improve your conducting technique, develop effective rehearsal strategies, and discuss score study, rehearsal planning, movement, and more with our outstanding faculty.
 Designed for instrumental conductors at all levels & experiences, our UH Conducting Workshop will help you become a more expressive and knowledgeable conductor.

 CONDUCTING LABS Participants will conduct and rehearse the UH Chamber Winds / Wind Ensemble, guided and assisted by our conducting faculty.
 Each participant will receive extensive podium time and specific feedback tailored to their specific needs.
 Movement, conducting technique, rehearsal strategies, and score study will all be addressed.

 DISCUSSION SESSIONS Daily discussion sessions on Baton Technique, Score Study, Rehearsal Techniques, Rehearsal Planning, and more, in informal meetings with our conducting faculty.

-Music to be conducted will be selected from the following, in consultation with the conducting faculty:
+Music to be conducted will be announced soon.

 Chamber Winds Beethoven, Rondino in Eb Mozart, Serenade in Eb, K. 375, movts.
 1 & 2 Jacob, Old Wine in New Bottles, movts.
 1 & 2